Foundations of Civic Engagement

 Book Synopsis Foundations of Civic Engagement by : Ralph D. Ellis

-Download or read book Foundations of Civic Engagement written by Ralph D. Ellis and published by University Press of America.
-This book was released on 2006-08-30 with total page 342 pages.
+Download or read book Foundations of Civic Engagement written by Ralph D. Ellis and published by .
+This book was released on 2006 with total page 344 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Foundations of Civic Engagement is a comprehensive survey and reassessment of the entire field of social and political philosophy.
-Suitable for use as a primary text for courses on political thought, this book explores the basic arguments of the most important historical and contemporary figures and offers a thematic critique and integration of these philosophies.
-This dynamic book includes in-depth discussions of Ancient Greek, modern and contemporary theories of communitarianism, social contract, feminism, classical liberal rights-based approaches, African American philosophy, postmodernism, Marxism, critical theory, and theories of communicative actions (e.g. Habermas).
-Throughout philosophical history, there is a tension between social development of the political person—as in personalist, communitarian, feminist, postmodern, and Continental thought—and the abstract contractual principles needed for impartial justice and freedom of conscience.
-This chasm can be bridged to some extent by combining ideal contractualism with the tools of feminist theory, discourse ethics, and critical theory.
-Foundations of Civic Engagement evaluates these tensions, as well as the criticisms and response to criticism for each theory, in order to promote open dialogue, analysis, and a realistic assessment of each philosophy.
+Suitable for use as a primary text for courses on political thought, this book explores the basic arguments of the most important historical and contemporary figures--including Ancient Greek, modern and contemporary theories of communitarianism, social contract, feminism, postmodernsim, Marxism, and theories of communicative actions--and offers a thematic critique and integration of these philosophies.

 Foundations of Civic Engagement Related Books